Signs and Symptoms

-For many decades, DM was considered “polymyositis with a rash.”
-It’s now known that the two diseases have some fundamental differences, but for most doctors, it’s still the skin (“dermato”) manifestations of DM that make it a distinct disorder among the muscle diseases.
+For many decades, dermatomyositis was considered “polymyositis with a rash.”
+It’s now known that the two diseases have some fundamental differences, but for most doctors, it’s still the skin (“dermato”) manifestations of dermatomyositis that make it a distinct disorder among the muscle diseases.

 The skin may be scaly, dry and rough.
 Sometimes it looks like a sunburn.

-Skin involvement in DM isn’t limited to rashes.
+Skin involvement in dermatomyositis isn’t limited to rashes.

-A condition called calcinosis, in which calcium is deposited just under the skin in hard, painful nodules, also can occur, and seems to be more common in children with DM.
+A condition called calcinosis, in which calcium is deposited just under the skin in hard, painful nodules, also can occur, and seems to be more common in children with dermatomyositis.

 Inflammation of the fat lying just under the skin, called panniculitis, also can occur, causing tenderness and feeling like little bumps.